AbhinavTuli/Sarcasm-Detection-In-Amazon-Reviews/README.md

 ## Limitations
 - The major limitation is that the dataset for Personality is too small.
 As a result we had a significant amount of overfitting in our results.

+## 3.Sarcasm
+- The dataset that we used to classifying sarcasm is the imbalanced Amazon Review dataset which consists of ironic and regular reviews.
+- For sarcasm, we experimented with several classifiers such as MLP, RF, KNN and Logistic Regression and ultimately SVM worked best for the use case with 88.09%.

+### The best results are shown below.

 <!-- ### This repository is WIP.
 Things might not work as they intend to.
 Please wait for this message to be removed. -->